Senega lewtonii

 Senega lewtonii is a rare species of flowering plant in the milkwort family known by the common name Lewton's polygala, or Lewton's milkwort.
 It is endemic to Florida in the United States, where it is limited to the central ridge of the peninsula.
 There are about 49 occurrences of the plant remaining.
 Most occurrences contain very few plants.
 The species is threatened by the loss and degradation of its habitat.
 This is a federally listed endangered species of the United States.

 Description

+The plant is a short-lived perennial herb producing erect, fleshy stems from the top of its taproot.
+The stems grow up to 20 centimeters tall.
+The leaves are alternately arranged and overlapping, with a number of small leaves in the axil of one larger leaf.
+They are linear to spatula-shaped and about a centimeter long.
+The top of each stem is occupied by a short inflorescence of flowers.